Toombs County, Georgia: History

+The county is named for Robert Toombs, a United States representative and senator.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 371 sqmi, of which 364 sqmi is land and 7.0 sqmi (1.9%) is water.

 The southern half of Toombs County, from south of Vidalia southeast to State Route 147, is located in the Altamaha River sub-basin of the larger river basin by the same name.
 The northern half of the county, centered on Lyons, is located in the Ohoopee River sub-basin of the Altamaha River basin.